shuiyao-sg/duke/docs/README.md

 ###1.2 Command format
 - < a > means a can be replaced by user input. < > should be removed from user input.

-- "a" means a can be replaced by user input but with exactly the same format. " " should be removed from user input.
+- [ a ] means a can be replaced by user input but with exactly the same format. [ ] should be removed from user input.

-- [ a ] means a is optional. [ ] should be removed from user input.
+- ( a ) means a is optional. ( ) should be removed from user input.

-- { a } { b } means either a or b but not both. { } should be removed from user input.
+- a ^ b means user input can be either a or b but not both.

 ## 2. Features
 ### 2.1 Adding a general task: `todo`